telepresenceio/telepresence/tutorial.md

 Alternatively, you can use Telepresence's `intercept` command to proxy traffic bound for a service to your laptop.
 This will let you test and debug services on code running locally without needing to run dependent services or redeploy code updates to your cluster on every change.
 It also will generate a preview URL, which loads your web app from the cluster ingress but with requests to the intercepted service proxied to your laptop.

-1. In your terminal run `telepresence login`.
-This logs you into Ambassador Cloud, which will track your intercepts and let you share them with colleagues.
-A browser will open to authenticate you.
-Login with GitHub then select your organization, then you will be redirected to the dashboard which is used to manage your preview URLs.
+1. You started this tutorial by installing the Telepresence CLI and logging into Ambassador Cloud.
+The Cloud dashboard is used to manage your intercepts and share them with colleagues.
+You must be logged in to create selective intercepts as we are going to do here.

-  > If you are logged in and close the dashboard browser tab, quickly reopen it by running `telepresence dashboard`.
+  <Alert severity="info" variant="outlined">Run <code>telepresence dashboard</code> if you are already logged in and just need to reopen the dashboard.</Alert>

-2. Return to your terminal and run `telepresence list`.
+2. In your terminal and run `telepresence list`.
 This will connect to your cluster, install the [Traffic Manager](../reference/#architecture) to proxy the traffic, and return a list of services that Telepresence is able to intercept.

 3. Navigate up one directory to the root of the repo then into `DataProcessingNodeService`.
 Install the Node.js dependencies and start the app passing the `blue` argument, which is used by the app to set the title and pod color in the diagram you saw earlier.